sujan-poudel-03/task_customer_agent/report.md

 ### 6.2 Limitations
 - Rule-based NLP may miss intents that rely on paraphrase or implicit context.
 - High-value co-occurrence counts are sparse (many pairs occur once).
 Bootstrapping with broader baskets or collaborative filtering would improve recommendation strength.
-- No live LLM integration is present due to offline constraints; responses are template-driven albeit data-grounded.
+- LLM synthesis relies on the Gemini API; when the `GEMINI_API_KEY` is missing or invalid the agent falls back to rule-based narratives.

 ### 6.3 Risk Mitigations
 - All outputs include compact reasoning snippets and supporting facts to aid auditing.